GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 The Testing Effect

 When you test yourself on material, you remember it better than if you simply review it.
-This might seem counterintuitive—surely you need to learn before you test?
-But the act of retrieving information from memory strengthens that memory far more than re-reading does.
+This feels backwards — surely you need to learn before you test?
+But retrieving information from memory strengthens that memory far more than re-reading ever does.

-In one study, students who tested themselves on material recalled 80% of it a week later, compared to 36% for students who simply re-read the same material four times.
+One study found students who tested themselves recalled 80% of material a week later.
+Students who re-read the same material four times?
+Just 36%.
+That’s a massive gap.

 Desirable Difficulties

 These techniques feel harder in the moment.
 You’ll feel like you’re learning less.
-But the research is clear: struggle during learning leads to stronger memory.
+Trust the research anyway — struggle during learning leads to stronger memory.

 The Forgetting Curve

-The key insight: you don’t need to review constantly.
+The key insight?
+You don’t need to review constantly.
 Strategic reviews at increasing intervals can maintain knowledge with minimal effort.
-This is the principle behind spaced repetition.
+This is spaced repetition, and I’ll explain how to use it properly below.

 Active Recall: The Most Effective Technique

 Active recall means testing yourself without looking at the answer first.
-Instead of reading your notes on photosynthesis, you close them and try to write down everything you remember about photosynthesis.
+Instead of reading your notes on photosynthesis, you close them and try to write down everything you remember.
+Then you check.

 How to Practice Active Recall

 Flashcards: Write a question on one side, the answer on the other.
 Test yourself by trying to answer before flipping.
-Apps like Anki automate the scheduling, but paper cards work too.
+Apps like Anki automate the scheduling, but paper cards work fine — I’d argue paper’s actually better for some students because there’s less temptation to check your phone.

 Practice questions: Do questions without your notes first, even if you get them wrong.
 The struggle to retrieve helps cement the correct answer when you check it.

-Teach it: Explain a topic to someone else (or pretend to).
+Teach it: Explain a topic to someone else.
+Or to your wall.
 If you can’t explain it simply, you don’t understand it well enough.

 Why It Works